tatebennett101/cyclistic-case-study/README.md

 # **Part 2: Prepare**
 We will be using Cyclistic's trip data for the previous 12 months from [here](https://divvy-tripdata.s3.amazonaws.com/index.html), provided by Motivate International Inc. [here](https://www.divvybikes.com/data-license-agreement).
 Within this data set, there are CSVs containing Cyclistic rider data for every month, but we'll be focusing on the past twelve months (July 2022 to June 2023).
 Some of the data included is ride start-end dates and times, bike type, and rider type (the focus of this case study), to name a few.

+Does the data ROCCC?
+- Reliable: the sample sizes are large (n >= 30), and represent all Cyclistic rides within the city of Chicago for the duration that we're studying
+- Original:
+- Comprehensive:
+- Current:
+- Cited:

+How does it help you answer your question?

+Are there any limitations with the data?

+# **Part 3: Process**
+This part of the case study involves ensuring that we can move forward with our analysis without any hiccups.
+In other words, we need to make sure that the data is formatted uniformly, and that there are no other noticeable errors.